AnghelLeonard/Hibernate-SpringBoot/README.md

 49. **[How To Generate Sequences Of Identifiers Via Hibernate `hi/lo` Algorithm](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootHiLo)**

+ **Note:** If systems external to your application need to insert rows in your tables then don't rely on `hi/lo` since, in such cases, it may cause errors resulted from generating duplicated identifiers.
+Rely on `pooled` or `pooled-lo`.

 **Description:** This is a Spring Boot example of using the `hi/lo` algorithm for generating 1000 identifiers in 10 database roundtrips for batching 1000 inserts in batches of 30 inserts.
 The `hi/lo` is a Hibernate algorithm is an optimization algorithm for generating sequences of identifiers.

 **Key points:**\